HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Overwatering, or the temperature is too cold.
 The brown spots are permanent, so you'll have to leave them or cut them away and improve how you're treating the plant to prevent further leaves from becoming affected.

 You might notice weird brown fluff-like material on the underside of the leaves.
-If your eyes widen in horror and you clutch your chest at the sight then we're feeling you.
-But no need to panic, this is actually totally fine.
+If your eyes widen in horror and you clutch your chest at the sight then I'm feeling you.
+But there is no need to panic, this is actually totally normal.

 Fluffy brown husk like material can often be found close to the base of the plant and as new leaves emerge from low down, it's common for some of this fluff to get stuck and move up the growing leaves.
 You can just brush if off.
 No drama at all, and definitely not a pest to be concerned about.